 Jacqualine Haller is the founder and director of Jaya Yoga Centre in Toronto (North York) Canada.
-She is the voice behind the Jaya Meditation collection and developed the Jaya Meditation Method out of her own personal practice.
+She is the voice behind the Jaya Meditation album collection and developed the Jaya Meditation Method out of her own personal practice.

 After 21 years, she left her leadership role in Corporate Canada, when she decided to pursue a more calm way of living.
 Similar to everyone else, life was busy and at times – interesting to sort out, to say the least.
 Everything she have produced in life so far, is born out of her meditation practice.

-She believes the emotional intelliegnce and personal awareness of leaders should be a top priority, especially when they are responsible for people.
-When leaders make decisions from a reactionary place, they can cause damage to organizations and businesses – and the people who work for them.
+She believes the emotional intelligence and personal awareness of leaders should be a top priority, especially when they are responsible for people.
+When leaders make decisions from a reactionary place, they can cause damage to organisations and businesses – and the people who work for them.
 The Yogic approach to leadership is needed now more then ever.

 Her initial struggles with her own personal Meditation practice came while completing her Yoga Teacher Training in Rishikesh, India in 2005.
 After countless attempts, she decided Meditation was not possible for her.
 Several years after her return to Canada, life events led her to explore Meditation in a new way.
 She had been relocated to Toronto, a brand new city where she knew no one.
 The end of the relationship soon followed.
 Alone, and struggling to determine what was going on with this new version of her life, she devoted all her spare time to explore this practice and committed her ‘alone-ness’ to truly see what it was about, what was possible and if anything changed in her life because of it.